ibm-cloud-docs/ContinuousDelivery/cd_about.md

 {{site.data.keyword.contdelivery_short}} is available on {{site.data.keyword.Bluemix_notm}} Public in selected regions, and on {{site.data.keyword.Bluemix_notm}} Dedicated.
 Toolchains differ depending on whether you use {{site.data.keyword.contdelivery_short}} on {{site.data.keyword.Bluemix_notm}} Public or {{site.data.keyword.Bluemix_notm}} Dedicated.

-**Tip**: Although toolchains are not currently available in all regions, you can configure your toolchain to deploy your apps across all regions.
+Although toolchains are not currently available in all regions, you can configure your toolchain to deploy your apps across all regions.
 To learn more, try the <a href="/docs/tutorials/multi-region-webapp.html#deploy-a-secure-web-application-across-multiple-regions" target="_blank">Deploy a secure web application across multiple regions </a> tutorial.
+{: tip}

 |Toolchains |{{site.data.keyword.Bluemix_notm}} Public	|{{site.data.keyword.Bluemix_notm}} Dedicated |
 |:----------|:------------------------------|:------------------|